Red List: Least Concern (LC). GB Status: Common.

 Life cycle

 One generation.
-Overwinters as a larva, but probably taking two seasons for development.
+Overwinters twice as a larva.
+Larvae September to May/June.
 Pupates underground.

 Larval foodplants